Hao Pang

 Fed. vs. Market, inflation expectations and monetary policy risk premium

 I document large and non-random differences between the professional forecasters' inflation expectations and the Fed's expectations.
 Fed's expectations are close to full information rational expectation (FIRE), while professional forecasters' expectations are non-FIRE.
 Moreover, the square of the expectational difference can significantly predict Treasury bonds' excess return, suggesting that the market is aware of the difference and requires a risk premium for it.
 I build a bond pricing model where agents learn about the volatility of monetary policy shocks through observed shocks.
 The inflation expectation difference between the Fed and the market then has a first-order risk premium effect through agents' perceived volatility.
-Estimation of this model suggests that this type of risk premium accounts for most of the total premium for long-term bonds, even more than the inflation risk premium.
+Estimation of this model suggests that this type of risk premium accounts for most of the total premium for long-term bonds, even more than the inflation risk premium, especially post-2008.

 Work in Progress